 This design-bid build fish barrier correction project replaces an outdated culvert along US 101 near Forks at May Creek.
 The existing metal pipe will be replaced with a 175-foot-long concrete girder bridge for improved fish migration.

 What to expect

-Travelers should expect anything from reduced speeds, shifted lanes, alternating conditions with flaggers or a temporary signal while construction is underway.
+During general construction at May Creek, travelers should expect reduced speeds, shifted lanes, alternating conditions with flaggers or a temporary signal while construction is underway.
 Any highway closures will be announced in advance.

 US 101 at May Creek is currently 67% passable and in need for correction.
 Once complete, the work will increase fish habitat for salmon, coho, chinook and several other species.